 FEniCSx & GMSH Tutorial Repository (v0.9.0)#

 This repository contains all materials, scripts, and documentation for a Finite Element Modeling workshop, focusing on FEniCSx v0.9.0 and GMSH v4.11+.
-The project is directly related to Thomas Lavigne’s AFR-FNR research, a collaborative effort involving the University of Luxembourg, Bordeaux University (I2M), and ENSAM Paris (IBHGC); and to the workshop conducted at I2M Bordeaux of the 9th-11th September 2024.
+The project is directly related to Thomas Lavigne’s AFR-FNR research, a collaborative effort involving the University of Luxembourg, Bordeaux University (I2M), and ENSAM Paris (IBHGC); and to the workshop conducted at I2M Bordeaux of the 9th-11th September 2024 and organized in collaboration with G. Sciumè.

 The primary goal is to guide users through advanced finite element methods using FEniCSx and robust, complex mesh generation with GMSH.